z631200/English_LearningTool/README.md

 # ListeningTest
-Application for generating and conducting listening tests baesd on videos
+Application for generating and conducting listening tests baesd on videos.
+This project can only run on windows.

 ## 🎯 Objective
 1. Create a listening test based on a video.